WallaceIT/picberry/README.md

 	make raspberrypi

+for Raspberry Pi v1 target or

+	make raspberrypi2

-for Raspberry Pi target or
+for Raspberry Pi v2 or v3 target or

 	make a10